ysoh286/honours-project-2017/detailed-notes.md

 - Keep writing
 - Something to test: ggvis's demo on rendering a selection box to draw a new trendline
 - look at ggiraph in more detail
-- attempt to get a bigger picture of how we'd customise direct interactions on plots in R?

 LOOSE ENDS?
 Should these be further investigated or not?
 - redo png-trendline challenge?